Kevin Keith: Brady violations

 On October 28, 2016, Keith and his lawyer, public defender Rachel Troutman, filed a motion for new trial in the Ohio Third District Court of Appeals, claiming the state failed to make Brady disclosures regarding a witness, G. Michele Yezzo.
 Keith claimed that the state relied heavily upon the testimony of Yezzo, a forensic analyst at the Bureau of Criminal Identification and Investigation, who provided a crucial link between Keith and the crime scene.
 He claimed Yezzo's personnel file showed that Yezzo was mentally unstable and that her forensic conclusions were untrustworthy.
 Yezzo's personnel file included allegations that she habitually provided police departments the answers they wanted in cases.
 Yezzo had previously been placed on administrative leave and was actively under investigation at the time she worked on Keith's case.
 Evidence also included a copy of radio dispatch logs from the Bucyrus Police Department.
 The department had claimed they had obtained Keith's name from a hospital nurse who had called and told them that a shooting victim had identified Keith as the perpetrator, but the dispatch logs did not reflect the call and a note to "ignore for now" was written at the top of a subpoena for the dispatch logs.
-On January 13, 2017, Crawford County Common Pleas Judge Sean Leuthold denied Keith's motion for new trial, stating that the he did not find that "the information in Yezzo's personnel file constitutes newly discovered evidence that would allow for a motion for new trial."
+On January 13, 2017, Crawford County Common Pleas Judge Sean Leuthold denied Keith's motion for new trial, stating that he did not find that "the information in Yezzo's personnel file constitutes newly discovered evidence that would allow for a motion for new trial."

 In 2018, the United States Court of Appeals for the Sixth Circuit reviewed the evidence and stated that "no reasonable factfinder would have found him guilty."
 Following the Sixth Circuit's decision, Keith was allowed to present new evidence to Judge Solomon Oliver Jr. of the United States District Court for the Northern District of Ohio contesting his conviction.